explorer2005/DSA/README.md

 and reverse in the destructor
-virtual functions in cpp are runtine polymorphism. virtual functions are dynamic in nature, defined with virtual in parent class and overridden in child class Abstraction :- hidding unecessary details done by access modifiers
+virtual functions in cpp are runtine polymorphism. virtual functions are dynamic in nature, defined with virtual in parent class and overridden in child class Abstraction :- hidding unecessary details done by access modifiers other way is abstract class which is basically a base class for child classes and it cant be instantiated.
+Anything created with static keyword remains for lifetime till the full program is finished. try to explore friend class and friend function